 Patients will not be able to drive themselves home after the operation.
 This is because of the side effects of the anaesthesia and because they will be in pain.
 Therefore, patients should arrange for someone to pick them up.

 What to wear

 BAAPS/BAPRAS surgeon may tell patients to bring a supportive bra on the day of the operation.
-It will be useful for the recovery if patients leave some comfortable clothes somewhere that will be easily accessible to them for when you get home.
-Loose-fitting clothing that opens at the front it the most appropriate.
+It will be useful for the recovery if patients leave some comfortable clothes somewhere that will be easily accessible to them for when they get home.
+Loose-fitting clothing that opens at the front is the most appropriate.
 Patients may also like to make sure they have some slip-on shoes so that they can avoid having to bend down for a few days.

 Eating & drinking

 After surgery, it's advised that patients eat foods that are high in protein and low in sodium and sugar.
 These include fresh fruits and vegetables.
 It's also recommended that they try to drink plenty of water and avoid beverages containing caffeine or high levels of sugar.
 Maintaining a healthy diet will help patients recover quicker.

 It can be useful to have some spare pillows around the house as patients may find it more comfortable to sleep propped up after the surgery.
 It is advised that patients rest and sleep on their back continuously in an inclined position (25-to 45-degree angle) for the initial postoperative days.

 These breast enlargement and uplift preparation tips should help patients during recovery.
 It is important, however, to follow the exact instructions that the selected surgeon gives you.

 Its important that patients are aware of what to expect after surgery.
 How can patients commit to such a big surgery when they don’t know what will happen afterwards?
 During the consultation with a BAAPS/BAPRAS surgeon, the aftercare process would.
 They will be able to give an approximate idea of when a patient will be able to return to work, begin exercising again and when they will be able to drive after the procedure.